Meaning and Scope of Conciliation

 Scope of Conciliation

 Conciliation is a process of settlement of disputes that have been widely spread throughout the centuries.
 In ancient cultures, parties in a dispute would visit the village oldmen for advice.
 They sought ways to resolve their dispute through the advice given by the old experienced men.
 Consequently, with the evolution of ADR, conciliation as an informal institutional practice gained popularity.
 This was furthered by the introduction of various guidelines framed to regulate the process of conciliation.

 Conciliation has spread in areas including industrial disputes, trade disputes, labour disputes, human rights disputes, etc. In this article conciliation from both the international as well as the Indian perspective is focused upon.

-The Permanent Court of Arbitration in 1930 opened its Arbitration and conciliation services.
+The Permanent Court of Arbitration (PCA) in 1930 opened its Arbitration and conciliation services.
 PCA expanded its conciliatory services in the year 1939.
-Subsequently, In the year 1962, the PCA increased the scope of conciliation practices by framing the “Rules of Arbitration and Conciliation for settlement of international disputes between two parties of which only one is a State.
-In 1966 Optional Conciliatory Rules in the lines of the UNCITRAL rules on conciliation.
+Subsequently, In the year 1962, the PCA increased the scope of conciliation practices by framing the “Rules of Arbitration and Conciliation for settlement of international disputes between two parties, of which only one is a State.
+In 1966 Optional Conciliatory Rules along the lines of the UNCITRAL rules on conciliation.

 Additionally WIPO and other organizations such as UNESCO, ICSID group have their own conciliation rules.

 In the year 1951, the International Labour Organisation released a recommendation R092 – Voluntary Conciliation and Arbitration Recommendation, 1951, wherein voluntary conciliation should be made available for resolving industrial disputes.
 On the trade lines, UNCITRAL Model Law on International Commercial Conciliation, 2002, serves as the guiding light.